-What to Know about Authorized Users
+What You Should Know About Credit Card Authorized Users

 Did you realize adding an authorized user to your credit card can impact your credit report?
 While there can be practical advantages, such as consolidating purchases with your spouse or providing an emergency credit card for your out-of-town college student, there are some important considerations to keep in mind to ensure that your credit isn’t negatively impacted and that your authorized user remains in good credit standing as well.